ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Methods

-Concretely, we reorganize a ReLU-activated gated FFN into three major steps and our two operators are responsible for the step (2) and (3) respectively: (1) A dense matrix-vector multiplication operator $ \mathbf{x} \mathbf{W}_s^T $ which can be directly supported by vendor libraries such as cuBLAS; (2) A fused operator of ReLU and $\mathbf{s} \odot (\mathbf{x} \mathbf{W}_1^T)$ with output-side sparsity; (3) A sparse matrix-vector multiplication operator $\mathbf{x}_1 \mathbf{W}_2^T$ with input-side sparsity.
+Concretely, we reorganize a ReLU-activated gated FFN into three major steps and our two operators are responsible for the step (2) and (3) respectively: (1) A dense matrix-vector multiplication operator $ \mathbf{x} \mathbf{W}_s^T $ directly supported by vendor libraries such as cuBLAS; (2) A fused operator of ReLU and $\mathbf{s} \odot (\mathbf{x} \mathbf{W}_1^T)$ with output-side sparsity; (3) A sparse matrix-vector multiplication operator $\mathbf{x}_1 \mathbf{W}_2^T$ with input-side sparsity.
 We adopt the single-step speedup ratios of steps (2) and (3) with these two operators respectively to reflect the practical accurate acceleration potential of sparse LLMs.
-Refer to Appendix~\ref{sec:impl-operator} for implementation details of our operators.
+Refer to Appendix~\ref{sec:impl-operator} for implementation details.